 Customers vetting out these two solutions can find a lot of variation in capabilities.
 If cost is a deciding factor for your company, RDS is a bit more expensive when comparing operating system costs: $7 per user per month for Microsoft Windows Virtual Desktop licenses, which includes the cost of the control plan.
 It costs $5-7 per user per month, with another charge of $2.50 per user per 100s of licenses for the RDS solution.

 Another deciding factor could be how the data will be managed.
 RDS leaves the responsibility with the CSP provider and customer, while WVD gives the responsibility to Microsoft.
-If having collaborative tools is essential for your company, know that the VDI/RDS solution currently offers Microsoft Teams and Skype, while the WVD solution does not have that capability yet.
+If having collaborative tools is essential for your company, know that the VDI/RDS solution currently offers Microsoft Teams, while the WVD solution does not have that capability yet.
 But it’s important to note, again, that WVD can deploy using Nerdio for Azure.

 How Nerdio powers your Windows Virtual Desktop environment